Struwe-like solutions for the Stochastic Harmonic Map Flow: Proof of Theorem

 Moreover the following bootstrap principle holds: suppose

-and assume in addition that the above solution verifies $u(0)\in C^\infty(\T).$ Then for each $m\in\N$, we have
+and assume in addition that the above solution verifies $u(0)\in C^\infty(\T;\S).$ Then for each $k\in\N,$ we have

-where $\tau _{H^k}(u)$ denotes the maximal existence time in $C(H^m)$. \end{corollary} To prove this corollary, we need a refined version of Gr\"onwall Lemma.
-We recall that a \emph{superadditive function} $\varepsilon$ on the simplex $ \Delta _T:=\{(s,t)\in[0,T]^2:s<t\}$ is by definition a function of two parameters such that
+where $\tau _{H^k}(u)$ denotes the maximal existence time in $C(H^k)$. \end{corollary} To prove this corollary, we need a refined version of Gronwall Lemma.
+In what follows, by a \emph{superadditive function} on the simplex $ \Delta _T:=\{(s,t)\in[0,T]^2:s<t\}$, we mean a continuous map $\varphi:\Delta _T\to\R$ which equals zero on the diagonal and such that

-for each $0\leq s\leq u\leq t\leq T.$ Moreover, a \emph{control function} is a superadditive map that is positive.
+for each $0\leq s\leq \theta \leq t\leq T.$ Moreover, a \emph{control function} is a superadditive map that is positive.